-If you have applied for the Lowe's Credit Card but haven’t yet received a decision, you can check the status of your application by calling 800-445-6937 and choosing the “Lowe's Credit Card” option.
+Ultimately, if you have applied for the Lowe's Store Card but haven’t yet received a decision, you can check the status of your application by calling (800) 445-6937 and choosing the “Lowe's Store Card” option.

-A credit score of 640 or higher is needed for a Home Depot card.
-That’s the case for the Home Depot Credit Card and the two Home Depot business credit cards.
-All three Home Depot credit cards are store cards, meaning they can be used only at Home Depot.
+A credit score of 640 or higher is needed for a Home Depot® Credit Card; this means that you need to have a fair credit score to get it.
+That’s the case for both the Home Depot® Credit Card and the Home Depot® Business Credit Card.
+Both Home Depot credit cards are store cards, meaning they can be used only at Home Depot.
 Their 640+ credit score requirement is consistent with that of other store credit cards.… read full answer

 Age requirement: Must be at least 18 years old.
 If under 21 years old, must have proof of independent income or a co-signer.